-What it takes to L.E.A.D.
+What it takes to LEAD.

-L.E.A.D.
-Program Eligibility
+LEAD Program Eligibility

 To qualify presumptively for the KU L.E.A.D.
 Program as an incoming, first-year KU undergraduate student, you must: